 Vesting under the various measures above is determined on a straight-line basis between threshold and maximum payout.
+Performance below threshold will result in no awards being granted.

 (iv) Restricted Share Awards, where the participant receives beneficial entitlement to shares upon grant of the award.
 The legal interest, however, is not transferred to the participant until the forfeiture provisions and restrictions applicable to the awards cease to apply.
 The shares are not subject to any performance conditions other than continued employment.
 Dividends are payable during the vesting period.